The year 1934 saw the domination of racing through German technological might in

 units.
 The differential was

-located in the middle with the power supplied to the rear wheels through twin driveshafts
+located in the middle with the power from both engines supplied to the rear wheels through twin driveshafts

 in a "Y" format.
-On top of this the complete car was finished in less than four
+The fuels tanks would be placed on each side of the car.
+On top of this, the complete car was finished in less than four

 The car was intended for the fast